How to Become an RN in Washington State: 5 Steps

 Step 2: Take the NCLEX-RN Exam

-Your journey of figuring out how to become an RN in Washington isn’t complete without passing the NCLEX — a standardized exam that evaluates everything you learned in nursing school and tests your readiness to provide quality patient care.
+Your journey of figuring out how to become an RN in Washington State isn’t complete without passing the NCLEX — a standardized exam that evaluates everything you learned in nursing school and tests your readiness to provide quality patient care.
 Here’s how to register for the exam:

 - Apply for licensure with the Washington State Board of Nursing.
 You’ll need to provide proof of your education, such as an electronic certificate of completion (COC), and meet additional requirements like a cleared background check.

 - Register for the NCLEX through Pearson VUE and wait to receive your authorization to test (ATT), which will guide you through scheduling the exam.
+Make sure you register within two weeks of completing your education program to avoid your application being closed.

 - Take the NCLEX, which consists of multiple-choice and other question formats that assess your critical thinking and clinical decision-making skills.
 The exam includes 85 to 150 questions and can take up to 5 hours.